A lot of old-school SEO discussion was spent on meta descriptions – length, content, use of keywords, and more.

 4 Times When You Absolutely Should Provide a Meta Description

-As perhaps your most critical webpage, the homepage deserves the care required to craft a great meta description.
+Your homepage is probably your most critical webpage, so the homepage deserves a great meta description.

-Many homepages are navigational in nature, have more imagery and design elements, and less paragraph text compared to other pages on site meaning the need for a meta description is increased.
+Many homepages are navigational in nature, have more imagery and design elements, and less paragraph text compared to other pages on-site meaning the need for a meta description is increased.
+The less text on a page, the more likely it is to need a meta description.

 If you manage the website for a known brand, the homepage meta description offers a chance to influence the perception of the company directly on the search results page.